freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ### Dealing with Posted Solutions

-When a user posts a solution to any of the questions, remove it and either, kindly let them know that solutions are not permitted on the forum in your own words or, use the **Solution Instead of Help** "Canned reply".
+If a user replies in a help thread for the freeCodeCamp curriculum with a solution, remove it and use the **Solution Instead of Help** canned reply (or a similar response in your own words).

+If the OP (Original Poster) replies within a freeCodeCamp curriculum help thread with their final solution, blur it and use the **Blurred Spoiler Solution** canned reply.

+If a user creates a thread asking for feedback on a solution, move the thread to the feedback subforum and blur the solution, as necessary.
+If the user is only posting the solution to show if off, then unlist the thread and use the **Solutions Thread** canned reply.

 ### Underage Users